pateskinasy/pateskinasy.github.io/_posts/2022-07-23-of-course-you-are-not-a-shady-supplier.md

 ## Your employees are also looking at you

 Higher social capital can undoubtedly boost employee motivation and help attract talent through greater social credibility.
-That shouldn't surprise anyone.
+But that shouldn't surprise anyone.
 This is 2022 after all.

 What surprises me is to consistently see strong positive impact made by employee volunteer activities/resource groups.
 That means employee satisfaction being helped by volunteer groups, employee-self-organized volunteer groups.
 Impressive right?